The 10th running of the Blue Sky Trail Marathon is less than a week away. Hopefully your training has been on point and you’re ready for a strong run.

 We have added a 10am cut off at the mile 9.2 Blue Sky aid station.
 Indian Summer South cut off times will remain the same as previous years at 12:30pm outbound (15.6 miles) and 1:45pm inbound (20.3 miles).

 Aid stations will be checking bib numbers.
 Please make sure your bib is visible from the front.
 It would also be helpful if you could call out your number as you leave and/or enter the aid station.

 This is a cup-less race.
 We ask that all runners carry a water bottle or hydration pack for refills at the aid stations.
-Be sure you have adequate carrying capacity as the forecast is showing a hot day.
+Be sure you have adequate carrying capacity so you can hydrate adequately between aid stations.

-The four aid stations (six total, as the two Indian Summer aid stations are visited twice) will have water, VFuel Cool Lime sports drink, in addition to assorted snacks and fruit.
+The four aid stations (six total, as the two Indian Summer aid stations are visited twice) will have water, VFuel sports drink (Cool Lime or Black Cherry Cola), in addition to assorted snacks and fruit.
 The first Towers aid station will have water and Vfuel drink only.

 We will have VFuel bulk gel (Mountain Berry, Cool Citrus, and Vanilla) at the start of the race and at the Blue Sky aid station at mile 9.2.
-Bring your own flask to fill if you would like to use gel during the race – packets will not be available.
+Bring your own flask to fill if you would like to use gel from the aid stations during the race – packets will not be available.

 The South Hunter turnaround is a checkpoint only – no water or aid.
 A volunteer will be marking bibs as people come through to make sure the loop is completed.